-To run a workflow report:
+To run a workflow report

-- 1. If the Content Server interface is not already open, log in. - 2.
-Click Workflow on the button bar to display the Workflow management console in the work area portion of the Content Server interface. - 3.
+- 1. If Content Server's standard interface is not already open, log in. - 2.
+Click Workflow on the button bar to display the Workflow management console in the work area portion of Content Server's standard interface. - 3.
 Locate the report you want to run in the list of saved reports:

 Saved Workflow Reports

 Please select the Saved Workflow Report

 Name Shared

-e / 1 Imminent Articles shared
+@/î Imminent Articles shared